armoar334/linecomp/README.md

+# THIS PROJECT IS FUNCTIONALLY ABANDONED
+I have been trying to get it to a usable state for a while now, and have come to the conclusion that I do not currently have the time or willpower to maintain this.
+I heavily recommend using [ble.sh](https://github.com/akinomyoga/ble.sh) if you desperately need completions in bash, but honestly its so much easier to just use zsh.
+I will probably return to this at some point, as I have some early work on a better parsing / suggestion engine sitting on a hard drive, but any further progress with be made with a full rewrite.

 # linecomp
 Beta readline replacement and command suggestion in/for ``bash 4.0+``

 # usage
 source linecomp.sh at the end of your bashrc e.g